yuval-a/deriveODM/readme.md

 ### Built-in Methods: Callbacks and Hooks

 **NEW VERSION UPDATE:**
+* Version 3 made the use of [Change Streams](https://docs.mongodb.com/manual/changeStreams/) optional, by adding an additional last boolean argument to all data retrieval functions, set to `false` by default.
+Using ChangeStreams and assigning event listeners to data object instances creates strong references to the instances in memory, thereby preventing them from being garbage collected, this can amount to excess memory usage and can lead to memory leaks - therfore this feature is turned off by default, and can be optionally turned on, for specific data objects.
+Consider this when using this feature, and use it sparingly.
+Prior (2+) versions always used ChangeStreams by default for all data objects.

-* Version 2+ now uses [Change Streams](https://docs.mongodb.com/manual/changeStreams/) to listen for DB persistence changes and events.
-This means that when you work with a local document, even when the data changes in the DB from some other external source - **this change will be detected** and **will be** automatically reflected in your version of the document as well. <br>
+* Turning on the use of [Change Streams](https://docs.mongodb.com/manual/changeStreams/) on data objects means that when you work with a local document, even when the data changes in the DB from some other external source - **this change will be detected** and **will be** automatically reflected in your version of the document as well. <br>
 **NOTE**: Change Streams are only supported for Replica Sets.
 If you use a single DB instance, then they will **not be used**, and changes will only be triggered by the
 `SyncManager` itself - this means that in this case - changes to the DB from another external source - **will not** be immediately reflected in your local documents (you would need to call the `.get()` method to retrieve a "fresh copy").
 Note that the Mongo team recommends to **always use** replica sets in production environments. <br>